-My personal favourites are the Sony A7 series, NEX 6/7 and Fuji X-E1 because of the EVF's, but the Canon EOS M and the NEX 5N/R/T are the best of the more economical options, especially since you can add a very good, but expensive, EVF to the NEX 5N/R/T cameras.
+My personal favourites are the Sony A7 series, NEX 6/7 and Fuji X-E1 because of the EVF's, but the Canon EOS M Series and the NEX 5N/R/T are the best of the more economical options, especially since you can add a very good, but expensive, EVF to the NEX 5N/R/T cameras.
 You don't even need to be an existing Sony, Fuji or Canon user to use these cameras, partly because you can use almost any lens on them via adaptors, plus it turns out some of the older lenses with less sophisticated coatings actually work better in IR than the latest lenses with their very modern coatings, which seem to cause Hot Spots when the aperture is stopped down.
 For more about Lenses see the Lenses Tab above.

 The Full Frame Sony A7 and A7II series cameras are now available for Full Spectrum Conversion, I have developed a technique to adjust the back focus enough to completely remove the filter stack leaving just the factory sealed sensor coverglass to protect the actual sensor.
 There is practically nothing between the lens and the actual sensor surface, no Hot Mirror, no IR Filter Pack, no Anti Alias, just the factory coverglass remains.
 These cameras are the ultimate in IR image quality, the results are simply stunning, especially in Black and White, see the full frame gallery.